WerWolv/Documentation/pattern_language/core-language/data-types.md

 #### Pattern local variables

 It’s possible to declare local variables inside of patterns that don’t show up in the final type but can be used to store information for later use.
-To declare a local variable, simple initialize it with a value using the `=` operator.
+To declare a local variable, simply initialize it with a value using the `=` operator.

 ```rust
 struct MyType {